cj1128/advent-of-code-2022/README.md

 # Advent of Code 2022

-This is I am back to Go🚀
+This year I am back to Go🚀

 ```bash
 $ go version